Sharad Kumar (police officer): As an IPS

 Kumar joined the Haryana cadre of the Indian Police Service in 1979.
 His previous post was director general (prisons) in Haryana.
 Kumar was posted as DSP in Gurgaon, Ambala and Rohtak.
 He remained the Inspector General of Police, Rohtak range for nearly three years and was promoted to the rank of Additional Director General of Police (ADGP) in November, 2007.

 Kumar was deployed to the Central Bureau of Investigation from July 1991 to July 1999 as SP and DIG.

 He has served as the Director General of National Investigation Agency from August 2013 to October 2017 and subsequently retired from NIA.

 In the Central Vigilance Commission

 On 10 June 2018, he was appointed as vigilance commissioner in Central Vigilance Commission for a term of four years or till he attains the age of 65, whichever is earlier.

-In June 2019, he has been named interim Central Vigilance Commissioner until a new incumbent is chosen by the selection panel headed by Prime Minister Narendra Modi.
+In June 2019, he has been named interim Central Vigilance Commissioner until a new incumbent is chosen by the selection panel headed by Prime Minister Narendra Modi and where he served till April 2020.